The factsheet of the Real-World Protection Test of May is now available! It can be found here.

 Microsoft commissioned this supplementary report.
-This report is a prototype customer-impact report; improved versions might be provided for future File-Detection Test reports.
 In this report, customer impact is measured according to prevalence.
 Essentially, some malware samples pose a greater threat to the average user than others, because they are more widespread.
 An impact heatmap can be found on http://impact.av-comparatives.org

 More information can be read also in this Microsoft blog post.